ExpressLRS/ExpressLRS/README.md

 </center>

 ## Support ExpressLRS
-Supporting ExpressLRS is as easy as contributing a feature, either code or just a fleshed out idea.
-Coding not your thing?
-Testing a Pull Request using the convenient Configurator tab and providing feedback is essential as well.
-We're all working together.
+You can support ExpressLRS by contributing code, testing new features, sharing your ideas, or helping others get started.
+We are exceptionally grateful for those who donate their time to our passion.

-If you don't have the time to contribute in that way, consider making a small donation.
-Donations are used to buy test equipment, software licenses, and certificates needed to further the project and make it securely accessible.
-ExpressLRS accepts donations through [Open Collective](https://opencollective.com/), which provides recognition of donors and transparency on how that support is utilized.
+If you don't have time to lend a hand in that way but still want to have an impact, consider donating.
+Donations are used for infrastructure costs and to buy test equipment needed to further the project and make it securely accessible.
+ExpressLRS accepts donations through Open Collective, which provides recognition of donors and transparency on how that support is utilized.

 [![Open Collective backers](https://img.shields.io/opencollective/backers/expresslrs?label=Open%20Collective%20backers&style=flat-square)](https://opencollective.com/expresslrs)

+We appreciate all forms of contribution and hope you will join us on Discord!

 ## Website
 For general information on the project please refer to our guides on the [website](https://www.expresslrs.org/), and our [FAQ](https://www.expresslrs.org/faq/)